 While in graduate school, I took several Speech-Language Pathology courses that helped me to understand the spectrum of voice and motor speech disorders that affect children and adults.
 I also took several Neurologic Music Therapy courses that helped me consolidate how to translate non-musical voice therapy exercises into therapeutic musical exercises.
 This led to my co-authoring a chapter on Music-based speech and language rehabilitation that was published in The Oxford Handbook of Music and Neuroscience.

 I am currently a Neurologic Music Therapy Professional Affiliate and an Assistant Faculty Member at The R.F.
 Unkefer Academy of Neurologic Music Therapy where I present lectures on vocal intonation therapy (i.e., singing-inspired voice therapy).
-In addition to my private work, I am also a sessional voice instructor at McMaster University (Hamilton, ON) and a guest lecturer at The University of Toronto.
+In addition to my private work, I am also a sessional voice instructor at McMaster University (Hamilton, ON), as well as a voice instructor and guest lecturer in the Applied Music and Health, and Vocal Pedagogy programs at The University of Toronto.

 In 2022, I will co-author two chapters for the 2nd Edition of The Handbook of Neurologic Music Therapy (Michael H. Thaut & V. Hoemberg, Eds.) on Vocal Intonation Therapy and Therapeutic Singing.
 The book is currently in publication with Oxford University Press.